 Warden vs Uptime Kuma: The Next-Generation Upgrade

 Compare Warden and Uptime Kuma for self-hosted uptime monitoring.
-Multi-region support, check frequency, and which open-source tool fits your needs.
+RBAC, API, PostgreSQL, SSO, check frequency, and which open-source tool fits your needs.

 · Project Helena · 4 min read ·